 Students explore the four genres of fiction, poetry, drama, and nonfiction while strengthening specific reading and writing skills, with an emphasis on textual analysis and communicating through different styles of writing.
 Text-based vocabulary acquisition and a comprehensive review of grammar and usage are included to foster students' continued growth as writers.
-Texts that have been read include the following: Toni Morrison's "Recitatif"; Julia Alvarez's In the Time of the Butterflies; Elie Wiesel's memoir, Night; and Susan Glaspell's Trifles.
+Texts that have been read include the following: William Shakespeare's Romeo and Juliet; Julia Alvarez's In the Time of the Butterflies; Elie Wiesel's memoir, Night; Jeannette Walls's memoir, The Glass Castle, and Susan Glaspell's Trifles.